sambrenner/yun-easy-wifi-switch/README.md

 1. Move `easy-wifi-switch` into your Yun's `/usr/bin/` directory.
 2. Move `wifi.cfg` on to a USB drive or MicroSD card and plug that into the Yun.
 I recommend USB due to its ubiquity.
-3. Update `/etc/rc.local` on your Yun so that the call to `wifi-live-or-reset` is commented out and a call to `easy-wifi-switch` is made.
-If you haven't yet made changes to the stock `rc.local` file, you can use the one provided here.
+3. In your Yun's `/etc/rc.local` file, add a call to `easy-wifi-switch` before the call to `wifi-live-or-reset`.
+If you haven't made changes to the stock `rc.local` file, you can use the one provided here.

 Using
 ------